nazuzunana/hackhealth/README.md

 ### Preparation and exploration

 For data exploration we have used pandas_explain module which provides comprehensive reports about data.
+One of our goals in the data preparation was to aggregate tests into single NCLP code as in essence they measure the same metrics.

+**Laboratory dataset**

+Full data exploration results for laboratory test can be found it this dashboard [Laboratory data report](./documentation/labs_data_report.html) where you can see that we have evenly distributed data across time.
+As a main data feature from this code we have selected NCLP code which corresponds to state code for specific test.
+From our exploratory dashboard we can see that the NCLP code is present at nearly 90% of entries.
+The missing values were suplemented from the Analyte column based on creating mapping between different names to NCLP code.

+After analysing Code feature in the dateset we identified that it contained only test requiered for transplantation procedure.
+Thus we concluded that patients with these samples were either in very late stages of CKD or completely healthy, which are considered as outliers in our usecase thus we opted for removing those entries.

+**Diagnoses dataset**

+Full data exploration results for diagnosis can be found in this dashboard [Diagnosis data report](./documentation/diag_clean.html).
+In this dataset we can see that the age of participants is highly concentrated in older population with mean age of 67 years.
+This can lead to bias to age as a predictor as in real world with increasing age we get higher tendency for chronical disease.
+Second finding in this dataset is that it may look like we have diagnosis just from 2 years, 2015 and 2022.
+After consultation with data owner that this could be caused by the fact that they have selected patients which had entry check (first diagnosis) in 2015 and then add subsequent cohort of CKD patients from 2022.

+**Synthetic dataset**

+This was used to ˚

 ### Methodology